11 Essential Steps to a High-Performing Landing Page

 As well as images, get involved with videos if possible.
 It was forecast that 74% of all internet traffic will come from videos in 2017.
 The reason?
 People love to watch them!
 Just using the word “video” in a subject line is enough to send email open rates soaring by 19%, which means that — while an email isn’t a landing page — people want to see them.

-One of the best types of videos you can use is an animated explainer video.
+One of the best types of videos you can use is an animated explainer video created with advanced animated video maker tools.
 An animated explainer video is a great way to explain what your company is all about in a fun, engaging and informative way to prospects who were otherwise unsure about what it is you do.
 This improves trust and convinces people about your product.

 In fact, there was a time when Dropbox’s landing page consisted of just an animated explainer video.
 What it did for their conversions was incredible — it bagged them $48,000,000.